colinxs/MuJoCo.jl/README.md

 # Todo
-Test using @cfunctions to pass Julia code to MuJoCo callback functions Test / contemplate making sure all conversions from 0-based to 1-based indexing is correct?
+Test using @cfunctions to pass Julia code to MuJoCo callback functions Test / contemplate making sure all conversions from 0-based to 1-based indexing is correct? make convert functions that convert enums to Ints or Int32s